-Security attributes linked to these subjects, objects and information are described in the following table with their values:
+Security attributes linked to these subjects, objects and information are described in the following table with their values (used in enforcing the SFRs):

 Security attribute Description/Value Active Applets The set of the active applets' AIDs.
 An active applet is an applet that is selected on at least one of the logical channels.
 Applet Selection Status "Selected" or "Deselected".
 Applet's version number The version number of an applet (package) indicated in the export file.
-Class Identifies the implementation class of the remote object.
 Context Package AID or "Java Card RE".
 Currently Active Context Package AID or "Java Card RE".
-Dependent package AID Allows the retrieval of the Package AID and Applet's version number ([JCVM22], §4.5.2).
-ExportedInfo Boolean (indicates whether the remote object is exportable or not).
-Identifier The Identifier of a remote object or method is a number that uniquely identifies the remote object or method, respectively.
 LC Selection Status Multiselectable, Non-multiselectable or "None".
 LifeTime CLEAR_ON_DESELECT or PERSISTENT ().
-Owner The Owner of an object is either the applet instance that created the object or the package (library) where it has been defined (these latter objects can only be arrays that initialize static fields of the package).
-The owner of a remote object is the applet instance that created the object.
 Package AID The AID of each package indicated in the export file.
-Registered Applets The set of AID of the applet instances registered on the card.
-Remote An object is Remote if it is an instance of a class that directly or indirectly implements the interface java.rmi.Remote.
-Resident Packages The set of AIDs of the packages already loaded on the card.
-Returned References The set of remote object references that have been sent to the CAD during the applet selection session.
-This attribute is implementation dependent.
+Registered applet AID The AID of the applet instance registered on the card.
 Selected Applet Context Package AID or "None".
-Sharing Standards, SIO, Java Card RE entry point or global array.
-Static References Static fields of a package may contain references to objects.
-The Static References attribute records those references.
+Sharing Standards, SIO, Java Card RE entry point, or global array.

-(\) Transient objects of type CLEAR\ON\RESET behave like persistent objects in that they can be accessed only when the Currently Active Context is the object's context.
+() Transient objects of type CLEAR_ON_RESET behave like persistent objects in that they can be accessed only when the Currently Active Context is the object's context.

 Operations (prefixed with "OP") are described in the following table.
-Each operation has parameters given between brackets, among which there is the "accessed object", the first one, when applicable.
+Each operation has a specific number of parameters given between brackets, among which there is the "accessed object", the first one, when applicable.
 Parameters may be seen as security attributes that are under the control of the subject performing the operation.

 Operation Description OP.ARRAY_ACCESS(O.JAVAOBJECT, field) Read/Write an array component.
 OP.CREATE(Sharing, LifeTime) () Creation of an object (new or makeTransient call).
-OP.DELETE_APPLET(O.APPLET,) Delete an installed applet and its objects, either logically or physically.
-OP.DELETE_PCKG(O.CODE_PKG,) Delete a package, either logically or physically.
-OP.DELETE_PCKG_APPLET(O.CODE_PKG,) Delete a package and its installed applets, either logically or physically.
-OP.GET_ROR(O.APPLET,) Retrieves the initial remote object reference of a RMI based applet.
-This reference is the seed which the CAD client application needs to begin remote method invocations.
 OP.INSTANCE_FIELD(O.JAVAOBJECT, field) Read/Write a field of an instance of a class in the Java programming language.
 OP.INVK_VIRTUAL(O.JAVAOBJECT, method, arg1,) Invoke a virtual method (either on a class instance or an array object).
 OP.INVK_INTERFACE(O.JAVAOBJECT, method, arg1,) Invoke an interface method.
-OP.INVOKE(O.RMI_SERVICE,) Requests a remote method invocation on the remote object.
 OP.JAVA() Any access in the sense of [JCRE22], §6.2.8.
 It stands for one of the operations OP.ARRAY_ACCESS, OP.INSTANCE_FIELD, OP.INVK_VIRTUAL, OP.INVK_INTERFACE, OP.THROW, OP.TYPE_ACCESS.
 OP.PUT(S1,S2,I) Transfer a piece of information I from S1 to S2.
-OP.RET_RORD(S.JCRE,S.CAD,I.RORD) Send a remote object reference descriptor to the CAD.
 OP.THROW(O.JAVAOBJECT) Throwing of an object (athrow, see [JCRE22], §6.2.8.7).
 OP.TYPE_ACCESS(O.JAVAOBJECT, class) Invoke checkcast or instanceof on an object in order to access to classes (standard or shareable interfaces objects).

-(\) For this operation, there is no accessed object.
+^() For this operation, there is no accessed object.
 This rule enforces that shareable transient objects are not allowed.
 For instance, during the creation of an object, the JavaCardClass attribute's value is chosen by the creator.

-7.1.1 COREG\LC SECURITY FUNCTIONAL REQUIREMENTS
+7.1.1 COREG_LC SECURITY FUNCTIONAL REQUIREMENTS